Marlin Darrah: Production summary

-Marathon, Darrah's first 16mm film, examined the drama of the 1976 Olympic Trials Marathon in Eugene, Oregon.
-The film was licensed and distributed nationally from 1977-1980 by Runner's World magazine in San Francisco.
+Marathon, Darrah's first 16mm film, covered the 1976 Olympic Trials Marathon in Eugene, Oregon.
+The film was licensed and distributed nationally from 1977 to 1980 by Runner's World magazine in San Francisco.
 For three years, Marlin produced several films for the magazine, one of which, Moments of the Runner, was a finalist in the 1979 American Film Festival in NYC.
 For that film, Darrah shot footage throughout the U.S., as well as in Moscow, and at the site of the first Olympic Games in Greece.

-In addition to his work with Runner's World, Darrah also produced and shot in 1977 Nike, Inc.'s first film, a 23-minute program called Running Peace.

-From 1982-2006, Darrah shot and directed documentaries and travel programs in more than 140 countries worldwide.
+In 1977, Darrah produced and shot Nike, Inc.'s first film, a 23-minute program called Running Peace.
+From 1982 to 2006, Darrah shot and directed documentaries and travel programs in more than 140 countries worldwide.
 His shots or programs have been sold or shown by National Geographic Society, PBS, CBS, NBC, ABC, CNN, Discovery Channel, and History Channel.

-Darrah made promotional travel video programs for such companies as:
+Darrah made promotional travel video programs for private companies.

-Nature Expeditions International, Exploration Cruise Lines, Royal Viking Line, Holland America, International Expeditions, TRAVCOA, Cultural Folk Tours International, TraveLearn, Eco-Expeditions, World Explorer Cruises, Varig Brazilian Airlines, Garuda Airlines, Federal Express, Lost World Adventures, and the American Institute For Foreign Study (AIFS).

 The University of Virginia's Semester at Sea study-abroad program contracted Darrah from 1989 through 2008 to produce approximately 40 two-hour video programs, documenting the around-the-world voyages of Semester at Sea.
 More than 100,000 of Darrah's Semester at Sea DVDs were distributed to students and families throughout the U.S.

 In 2000, Darrah completed a 7-part, 7-hour DVD series entitled World's Most Exotic Places.
 Profiled in that DVD series are Central and South America, New Guinea, Asia, the Middle East, Africa and Europe.
 EDI/Marathon, Inc. of Oregon distributed 20,000+ copies of the series throughout North America to libraries and through direct DVD sales to the public.

 In 2002, Darrah joined fellow filmmaker Gregory Ritchie and traveled to NW Pakistan for five weeks to direct and shoot a documentary about the challenging lives of the Pashtun villagers living in the Tribal Zone along the border of Afghanistan and Pakistan.
 The 55-minute documentary, In the Shadow of bin Laden, was selected for screenings at several film festivals and has been shown in theaters throughout the United States.